Blog

 Packaging and Food Contact

 Any packaging that comes in direct contact with the product is also subject to regulatory requirements.
 In general, these requirements prohibit the use of any material that may alter the taste, smell, or composition of the food, or otherwise compromise the safety of the product.
 In some cases, packaging that contains components that may impact the characteristics of the food must be labeled as a food additive.
+Particular attention must be paid to the adhesives and coatings used in food packaging, as these substances can potentially migrate into food products and need to be thoroughly tested and regulated.
 This is the result of the Food Additives Amendment to the Federal Food, Drugs, and Cosmetics Act (FFDCA), where it was noticed that some materials that came into contact with food could migrate into the product.
+Food packaging materials Materials that are generally recognized as safe (GRAS) are often exempt from stringent testing mandates, but manufacturers must still ensure compliance with all applicable exemptions and regulations.
+Under the Code of Federal Regulations (CFR), direct food additives from packaging materials must meet stringent additive regulations to be considered safe for food contact, ensuring they do not compromise the food's integrity or safety.

 Because there are exceptions to this regulation, which you can learn more about here, it’s important for food and beverage manufacturers to understand which materials must be classified as food additives and how materials impact the quality, taste, and safety of the product.

 As the food industry becomes more globalized, manufacturers face no shortage of challenges when it comes to adhering to country-specific standards.
 People are increasingly interested in trying different foods from around the world, forcing companies to rethink their packaging to accommodate other markets.
 This presents even more layers of complexity, as packaging must be able to withstand longer international shipping times while sealing in the product's freshness.
-It also means designing the packaging in a way that attracts global consumers, which may require different shapes, sizes, colors and languages than what’s used domestically.
+It also means designing the packaging in a way that attracts global consumers, which may require different shapes, sizes, colors, and languages than what’s used domestically.
+Food containers designed for the global market must meet international safety and quality standards, accommodating varying regulations across different regions.

 How Specright Helps With Food Packaging Challenges